 The Library meeting room may be reserved on a first-come, first-served basis.
 However, Library-sponsored and City-sponsored activities shall be given priority when considering the meeting room’s usage, followed by local non-profit organizations.

 Reservations must be made by a responsible individual or member of the organization who will see that all rules and regulations are followed.
-Applications must be made in writing prior to the event or activity.
+Applications must be made online or in writing prior to the event or activity.
 The individual or organizational representative must report the number of people expected and provide the name and telephone number of the person responsible for the event or activity on a meeting room application form available at the Library circulation desk.
 The completed meeting room application must be submitted to the Library Director for approval before the meeting room can be reserved.

 The Burlington Library Director shall have the right to cancel or re-schedule dates that conflict with Library-sponsored or City-sponsored programs and/or special events.